yuanzhe-jia/stock-price-forecasting/README.md

 # Stock Price Forecasting

+**Abstract.**
 Stock prices forecasting has always been a challenging task.
 Although many research projects try to address the problem, few of them pay attention to the varying degrees of dependencies between stock prices.
-We introduce a hybrid model that improves the prediction of stock prices by emphasizing the dependencies between adjacent stock prices.
+This project introduces a hybrid model that improves the prediction of stock prices by emphasizing the dependencies between adjacent stock prices.
 The proposed model, ResNLS, is mainly composed of two neural architectures, ResNet and LSTM.
 ResNet serves as a feature extractor to identify dependencies between stock prices, while LSTM analyzes the initial time series data with the combination of dependencies, which are considered as residuals.